jaikii/jai_elucidata/README.md

 # Elucidata
+## Assignment can be found in repository
 - Answer to question 1 is done in Phantasus(online).
+The html file (ANswer-1.html) gives full explaination of the answer.
-  The link for the same is
+  The link for the processed data is: https://genome.ifmo.ru/phantasus/?session=x066fd8eb8adc1f
-   https://genome.ifmo.ru/phantasus/?session=x066fd8eb8adc1f
 - PCA plot for Answer-1 is PCA.png